fiona-tw/ftw/docs/index.md

-# Notes: Day 1
+# Day 1

+Today I focused on creating a simple package and manually publishing it to pypi.
+The contents of the package itself will be improved at a later date.

-## notes of commands used to publish package
+Below are some notes of the commands and process used to publish this package

 Following this tutorial: https://packaging.python.org/tutorials/packaging-projects/